AAce3/sequence-alignment-stuff/alignment.md

 The way that the grid ends up being filled out is actually really dependent on these streaks.
 For example, most of the elements with edit distance 1 are just "extensions" on the long streak with edit distance 0.

 Let's try to formulate an algorithm that takes advantage of this.
 We will iterate over edit distance, and try to compute each element that has edit distance $0, 1, 2...$ respectively.
-We will refer to the set of all matrix elements with edit distance $n$ as the $n$th wave.
+We will refer to the set of all matrix elements with edit distance $n$ as the $n$ th wave.

 For each wave, you compute the members of the next wave with two key steps: